arrayio/AIPs/AIPS/AIP-3.md

 Rationale
 ---------

-A Dapp needs 3 fundamental features:
+A Dapp needs a few fundamental features:

 1. Author verificiation
 2. A unique name